nealde/Ampere/README.md

 Several example notebooks are provided in the examples/ directory.
 Opening these will require Jupyter notebook or Jupyter lab.

-#### User Installation
+### User Installation

 The easiest way to install Ampere is using pip:

 `pip install ampere`

+However, it depends on Cython and Microsoft c++ libraries in order to install (on windows).
+Those should be added as follows:

+`pip install --upgrade cython setuptools`

+follow [these instructions](https://docs.microsoft.com/en-us/answers/questions/136595/error-microsoft-visual-c-140-or-greater-is-require.html) to install the proper c++ libraries using Microsoft tools.

-However, that may or may not work, depending upon your system.
+That may or may not work, depending upon your system.
 An alternative method of installation that works is:

 `git clone https://github.com/nealde/ampere`